-82. There is considerable and growing economic interdependence, and the bloc is for the most part self-sufficient in natural resources.
-The USSR and the East European countries need one another, both as producers of certain industrial goods, and as markets for their products which often cannot compete in the world market.
-The USSR supplies raw materials and energy, as well as other items.
-While until recently some of these have been offered at below world market prices, the fact that the USSR is demanding increasingly higher prices for such goods is now causing the East European countries to search elsewhere for sources of supply, however.
-There is growing specialization among East European countries in certain branches of industry, and joint production agreements are increasingly prevalent.

-83. It is to be expected that the foreign policies of the East European countries will remain fundamentally aligned with the USSR, even though some have endeavoured to develop a more individualistic, national profile (e.g. Romania).
+- There is considerable and growing economic interdependence, and the bloc is for the most part self-sufficient The USSR and the East European countries in natural resources. need one another, both as producers of certain industrial goods, and as markets for their products which often cannot The USSR supplies raw materials compete in the world market. and energy, as well as other items.
+While until recently some of these have been offered at below world market prices, the fact that the USSR is demanding increasingly higher prices for such goods is now causing the East European countries to search elsewhere for sources of supply.
+However, with Soviet encouragement, there is growing specialization among East European countries in certain branches of industry, and joint production agreements are increasingly prevalent. - 81.
+It is to be expected that the foreign policies of the East European countries will remain fundamentally aligned with the USSR, even though some have endeavoured to develop a more individualistic, national profile (e.g. Romania).